HomeLatest NewsCyber SecurityGrok AI curbs in Southeast Asia expose gaps in AI governance, security executive says

 Register Now →

-The issue is particularly pronounced in Asia-Pacific, where regulatory approaches to AI vary widely across borders, Nishiyama said.
-Singapore has moved towards structured assessment frameworks such as AI Verify, while Japan has favoured a softer regulatory approach focused on innovation, creating uneven risk exposure for organisations operating across multiple jurisdictions.
+The issue is particularly pronounced in Asia-Pacific, where regulatory approaches to AI vary widely across borders, Nishiyama said. has moved towards structured assessment frameworks such as AI Verify, while Japan has favoured a softer regulatory approach focused on innovation, creating uneven risk exposure for organisations operating across multiple jurisdictions.

 From a cybersecurity standpoint, Nishiyama said the core challenge lies not in the AI models themselves but in how access, identity and decision-making are governed once systems are deployed.